Fontbane/pokeruby493/README.md

 * Poisoning in the overworld works just like it does in the Gen. 4 Games.

-* The Light Ball now works just like in the Gen. 4 Games.
+* The Light Ball works just like in the Gen. 4 Games.
 It doubles not only Pikachu's Sp.
 Atk, but its Atk too.

 # Credits